INFO CORNER

 Registered office: BCNLIP IDIOMAS, S.L.U. – Avinyo 50, Local – 08002 Barcelona.
 NIF: B44974046.
 Phone number: +34 933186591, Fax +34 933014696, e-mail info@bcnlip.com, website www.bcnlip.com.

-During holiday periods in August and December, the School may decide, at its sole discretion, whether to remain open or close.
-If the School remains open, class availability will be limited, primarily focusing on new groups starting during those months and special group types.
-Students are generally expected to take their holidays during this period.
-If the School decides to offer special classes or activities, interested students must enroll in advance on a waiting list.
-The School will confirm whether these classes will take place one week before the scheduled start date.
+During the holiday periods in August and December, the school may choose to continue its operations or close, at its own discretion.
+If the school is open, the availability of classes will be limited, focusing mainly on new groups that started in these months and on special types of groups.
+Generally, students are expected to take their holidays during this time.
+If the school decides to offer special classes or activities, interested students must register in advance on a waiting list.
+The school will confirm whether these classes will take place, with confirmation provided one week before the scheduled start date.
+Additionally, the school may deliver some classes entirely online or opt for online sessions for certain groups of students during these periods.
+The decision to open or close the school, and the determination of which groups will have classes during these holiday periods, is exclusively at the school’s discretion.
+There is no commitment to provide regular classes to all students during these holiday periods.

 Preliminary.
 Acceptance of these Contracting Conditions.

 a.
-In general, the terms and conditions published at the time of enrollment on the School’s website under the section “General Terms and Conditions of Enrollment and Studies.”
+In general terms, the terms and conditions published at the time of contracting the course on the School’s website, in the section General Conditions of Enrollment and Studies.

-1. The course/program price includes:
+1. The price of the course/program includes:

-Registration, the first textbook provided by the School according to the level of the enrolled course, other course materials consisting of information about the enrolled course/program, certain cultural activities, internet and WIFI access at the School, access to the library service, use of the cafeteria, and a Certificate of Achievement at the end of the course (provided attendance and academic conditions are met).
+Enrollment, the first book that the School will provide depending on the level of the contracted course, other course material consisting of information about the contracted course/program, some cultural activities, access to internet and WIFI at the School, access to the library service, use of the cafeteria and certificate of achievement at the end of the course (provided that attendance conditions and other academic conditions are met).
+Apart from the first manual of the level of the contracted course, any other manuals and/or materials and those of subsequent levels will be borne by the Student.
+In the event that the enrollment fee has not been paid, the book will not be included.

-2. The course/program price does NOT include:
+1. The price of the course/program does NOT include:

-3. Reservation and Payment Method
+1. Reservation and Method of Payment

 3.1.- Registration Form and Reservation